Where can I store my personal belongings?

-- it considers there is no longer a danger of damage or loss to your property
+- they consider there is no longer a danger of damage or loss to your property

-- it finds you don’t meet the criteria for help with accommodation
+- they find you don’t meet the criteria for help with accommodation

-- it has fulfilled all its responsibilities towards you.
+- they have fulfilled all their responsibilities towards you.

-Even if the council has no further obligation to provide accommodation for you, it can choose to continue to protect your property.
-The council has to inform you in writing if it decides it has no further duty to protect your property.
+Even if the council has no further obligation to provide accommodation for you, they can choose to continue to protect your property.
+The council has to inform you in writing if they decide they have no further duty to protect your property.